Count On Me (Whitney Houston and CeCe Winans song): Critical reception

-Chart performance and sales
+Chart performance

+"Count on Me" replaced Joe's "All the Things (Your Man Won't Do)" from the top spot of the Adult R&B Songs chart.

 Not too long after the duet was released in March 1996, the song entered the Billboard Hot 100 on the issue dated March 23, 1996 at number 32, becoming the second biggest debut of that week after the Beatles' "Real Love".
 Five weeks later, it entered the top ten of the chart for the issue dated April 20, 1996.
 Just three weeks later, the song reached its peak of number eight on the chart for the issue dated May 4, 1996.
-It would spend seven weeks inside the top ten of the chart.
-It would spend a cumulative total of 20 weeks on the chart.
+It would spend seven weeks inside the top ten of the chart and spend a cumulative total of 20 weeks on the chart.

 On the same week of March 23, 1996, the duet entered the Hot R&B Singles chart at number 11, becoming the "Hot Shot Debut" of the week.
-It entered the top ten of the chart for the week ending March 30, 1996.
+It entered the top ten of the chart the following week (March 30).
 Five weeks later, it made its peak at number 7 for the issue also dated May 4, 1996.
-It would spend eight weeks inside the top ten on that chart and spends a cumulative total of 20 weeks on the chart.
+It would spend eight weeks inside the top ten on that chart, a week longer than on the pop charts and accumulating 20 weeks there as well.

 On the March 16, 1996 issue of Billboard, the song debuted at number 23 on the Adult Contemporary charts.
 In its third week (March 30), the song reached the top ten.
 In the issue dated May 4, 1996, same week the song reached its peaks on the pop and R&B charts, the song peaked at number four on the chart.
 It would spend 17 of its 26 weeks on the chart inside the top ten.